The Mystery of Mount Woodham Project

 Archaeology students and instructors at the Schreiber Wood archaeological dig site, and examining artifacts in the Department of Anthropology teaching lab.
 Photos by Nick Iwanyshyn.

 The Mystery of Mount Woodham Project at the University of Toronto Mississauga (UTM) is a joint initiative of the Department of Anthropology, UTM Student Affairs & Services, and UTM Facilities Management & Planning.
 The project aims to highlight and provide broader outreach on student-involved research at UTM through the example of the Department of Anthropology’s annual archaeological field school.
-This field and laboratory-based research program, under the umbrella of the Schreiber Wood Project, is examining late 19th century settler-colonial occupations on the northwestern section of what is now the UTM campus property.
+This field and laboratory-based research program, under the umbrella of the Schreiber Wood Project, is examining late 19th century Euro-Canadian occupations on the northwestern section of what is now the UTM campus property.

 What and where is Mount Woodham?

-In the late 1800s, three houses stood on a site that is now part of UTM campus (previously Erindale College):
+In the late 1800s, three houses stood on a site that is now part of the UTM campus (previously Erindale College):

 1. the first house, Lislehurst, remains occupied